yesunhuang/QCLS/README.md

   ​	2.Initial_State: A list for representing the initial state.

-  ​	3.other paramters: the same as the parameters requested by `solve_ivp` from *Scipy*
+  ​	3.other paramters: the same as the parameters requested by `solve_ivp` from [*SciPy*](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html)

 * Return:

-  The same as the parameters requested by `solve_ivp` from *Scipy*.
+  The same as the parameters requested by `solve_ivp` from *SciPy*.
 The result of y will be returned at the same order of the operators in T_o.

 * Advanced
-  * If u wanna use another solver, u need to implement a convert function following the examples above.
+  * If u wanna use another solver, u need to implement a convert function following the examples as follows.

   ```python
   def ConvertToSolver(t,y,data):